 This one is a classic.
 Traditional taxis aren’t always the best idea for many reasons, but the most common one is getting overcharged, especially at the airport.

 Taxi drivers can overcharge you by taking the longest route if there is a meter or just by telling you that the meter isn’t working and making up an astronomical price for the ride.
-This is probably to be the most common scam out there.
+This has got to be the most common scam out there.

 How to avoid the overpriced taxi rides scam: